kevmo314/appendable/README.md

 ### Real-time updates

-AppendableDB indexes are intended to be very cheap to produce incrementally.
+Appendable indexes are intended to be very cheap to produce incrementally.
 It is so cheap that it is not unreasonable to generate the index on demand.
 That is, you can run a server such that `index.dat` produces the output from running `./appendable -i index.dat` and cache the latest version on your CDN.
 Couple this with